swiftlang/swift-evolution/proposals/0390-noncopyable-structs-and-enums.md

 copy", although the Oxford English Dictionary and Merriam-Webster both also list "copyable" as an accepted alternative.
 We prefer the more regular "copyable" spelling.

-The negation could just as well be spelled `@uncopyable` instead of `@noncopyable`.
-Swift has precedent for favoring `non-` in modifiers, including `@nonescaping` parameters and and `nonisolated` actor members, so we choose to follow that precedent.

 ## Future directions